odigity/academy/README.md

 ## Viewing Apps, Sites, and Templates

 You can't see what a web page looks like by viewing the source code on GitHub.
-You need to load the file directly with your browser &mdash; preferably from a web server rather than your filesystem so you get HTTP urls and behavior instead of an ugly `file:///` url with broken JavaScript.
+You need to load the file directly with your browser &mdash; preferably from a web server rather than your filesystem so you get HTTP URLs and behavior instead of an ugly `file:///` URL with broken JavaScript.

 To do that, first clone this repository to your local filesystem, then run a webserver from the repository root.
 I've included an `index.html` in the root with shortcut links to all sections for your convenience.